-This statement is made in relation to Section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act 2023 (the "Act") on behalf of Covestro Deutschland AG, Covestro LLC, Covestro S.A. de C. V. and Covestro Elastomers in the Covestro Group ("Covestro").
-Covestro's understanding of forced labour and child labour is based on the definitions given in the Act.
-Covestro has zero tolerance to any form of child labour, forced labour, modern slavery, or human trafficking.
+This statement is made in relation to Section 54 of the UK Modern Slavery Act 2015 (the "Act").
+Covestro's understanding of slavery and servitude, forced or compulsory labour and human trafficking is based on the definitions given in the Act.
+Covestro has zero tolerance to any form of forced labour, modern slavery or human trafficking.
 We are committed to always acting ethically and with integrity and transparency in our business dealings.
-This statement sets out Covestro's approach to safeguard against child labour and modern slavery in our business operations and supply chain.
+This statement sets out Covestro's approach to safeguard against modern slavery in our business operations and supply chain.